Creating an Employee Engagement AND Happiness Strategy

 Inclusion is the third step in the process.
 A diverse organisation is one where lots of unique individuals come together.
 An equal or equitable organisation is one where individuals’ needs and experiences are addressed.
 An inclusive organisation is one where individuals’ unique needs and experiences are built into the processes, spaces, policies and products of the organisation.
 This means that everyone is fully able to take part in life within an inclusive organisation.

-Increasingly organisations are aware of the importance of DEI strategies, but what does it mean within an HR context?
+Increasingly organisations are aware of the importance of EDI strategies, but what does it mean within an HR context?

-When brought together, DEI typically means a strategy that is spearheaded by HR and leadership teams.
-This strategy usually has the aim of building out an organisation's processes, spaces, policies, tools and technology to reflect its DEI goals.
+When brought together, EDI typically means a strategy that is spearheaded by HR and leadership teams.
+This strategy usually has the aim of building out an organisation's processes, spaces, policies, tools and technology to reflect its EDI goals.

-Due to the ongoing nature of DEI, it’s really important to measure progress.
+Due to the ongoing nature of EDI, it’s really important to measure progress.
 Otherwise you won’t know if you’re moving in the right direction.

 When it comes down to it, the success of your strategy hinges on how your people react to the survey.
 We will provide all the tools and info you need to ensure high response rates, survey engagement and follow-up advice.